-Prune Belly Syndrome
+Prune Belly Syndrome in Children

-What is prune belly syndrome?
+What is prune belly syndrome in children?

-completely empty their bladders.
-This can cause serious bladder, ureter, and kidney
+cause serious bladder, ureter, and kidney problems.

 A child with prune belly syndrome may also have other birth defects.
 Most often, these

 defects affect the skeletal system, intestines, lungs, and heart.
 Girls may have defects